Detailed Guide forCargo and Freight Agents in San Diego County

 Some Cargo and Freight Agents are members of the International Brotherhood of Teamsters.

 The job of Cargo and Freight Agent may appeal to those who prefer to follow set procedures and routines.
 Those who like to work on projects that involve data and details more than abstract ideas, or who like to make many decisions and deal with various business aspects, might like this type of work.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Cargo and Freight Agents in California is $43,666 annually, or $20.99 hourly.
-The median wage for Cargo and Freight Agents in San Diego County is $41,661 annually, or $20.03 hourly.
+The median wage in 2016 for Cargo and Freight Agents in California was $43,666 annually, or $20.99 hourly.
+The median wage for Cargo and Freight Agents in San Diego County was $41,661 annually, or $20.03 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits vary by employer, but Cargo and Freight Agents typically receive medical, dental, life, and vision insurance as well as vacation, sick leave, and retirement plans.

 Employment opportunities should increase for Cargo and Freight Agents at a greater than average rate due to increases in cargo traffic.
 Additional demand will stem from the growing popularity of online shopping and same-day delivery.
 Job opportunities are also subject to change due to fluctuations in the economy and further automation of the delivery process.

 In California, the number of Cargo and Freight Agents is expected to grow faster than average growth rate for all occupations.
 Jobs for Cargo and Freight Agents are expected to increase by 19.0 percent, or 2,300 jobs between 2014 and 2024.